starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 ## Pre-launch and Post-exit Scripts
 The [launch script](#how-to-edit-the-launch-script) installed by the LUG Helper can be modified to run pre-launch and post-exit scripts.
 These scripts can be used to launch utilities like antimicrox, opentrack, etc., or disable/re-enable mouse acceleration for more precise FPS handling.

-This can be inserted into the launch script above the "it's a trap" section. :
+This can be inserted into the launch script above the "Launch the game" section:
 _sc-launch.sh_
 ```bash
 ...